 Awarded by recommendation of the Department of Economics to the departmental medalist and to the student who has written the best B.A.
-Honours thesis in economics.
-If the Awards Committee of the Department of Economics deems that there is no suitable candidate for the best B.A.
-Honours thesis, then the full value of the prize will be awarded to the departmental medalist.

 Awarded annually by the University to the graduating candidate who has demonstrated academic excellence in an honours degree, and who is deemed by the Department to have achieved the highest standing in a Plan offered by that Department.
 Normally, a Department may nominate only one candidate for a medal.

 Established by the family, friends and colleagues of Professor D.